ericholscher/ericholscher.com/site/blog/2013/nov/21/better-javascript-workflow-with-django.rst

 Browserify takes all of your Javascript files with imports, and renders them into one large file you can include in your project.
-It does this by pointing to an "entry-point" file, which is the top-level entry point into your code.
+It does this by pointing to an "entry point" file, which is the top-level entry point into your code.
 In the example above,
 `client.js` would be the entry point.